-For some reason about every six weeks I need a monster sleep.
-Often times I’ll sleep for ten hours straight on those occasions, as if the body has been crying out for rest denied.
-The rest of the time I run pretty much to a standard routine without feeling any ill effects.
-I switch off the light around 11.30, and am out of bed a little before 7.
+For some reason about every six weeks, I need a monster sleep.
+Often I’ll sleep for ten hours straight on those occasions as if the body has been crying out for rest denied.
+The rest of the time, I run pretty much to a standard routine without feeling any ill effects.
+I switch off the light around 11.30 and am out of bed a little before 7.

 Yesterday was an easy day, more or less.
-After laying in bed late to read I got up, walked Rigby down by the beach, before returning to make a minestrone while watch the Sixers beat the Heat in the play-offs.
+After laying in bed late to read I got up, walked Rigby down by the beach, before returning to make a minestrone while watching the Sixers beat the Heat in the playoffs.
 I watched some of the Anzac Day coverage from France, including a wonderful speech from the French Prime Minister, before settling down to watch the footy with Cheeseboy and JV.
-In the evening I had a bowl of the minestrone, groused about the footy, and watched some cursory TV while feeling my energy seep from my body.
-It was a little after 9 and I felt like nodding off.
+In the evening, I had a bowl of the minestrone, groused about the footy, and watched some cursory TV while feeling my energy seep from my body.
+It was a little after 9, and I felt like nodding off.

 I woke a little before 6, dozed for a while, then decided not to pretend.
 I got up and fed Rigby and made myself a coffee.
-Back in bed I turned on the lamp.
-It was still dark outside and the light made the shadows in the room more deep.
-I read for about 40 minutes I guess, enjoying the novelty of it as well s a new book, but a part of my mind was turned in on itself.
+Back in bed, I turned on the lamp.
+It was still dark outside, and the light made the shadows in the room deeper.
+I read for about 40 minutes I guess, enjoying the novelty of it as well as a new book, but a part of my mind was turned in on itself.

 Something felt different.
 I was different, or at least my perceptions were, but something about me seemed changed to.
 In myself, I felt quieter.
 The force in me that often expresses itself outwardly in how I walk or talk, or in my eyes, was instead internalised.
 I wondered what it was.
 Is something about to change?